 Adverse behaviour, and pupils displaying adverse behaviour, will be corrected in line with the school's range of disciplinary sanctions.
-Additional to the types of behaviour which place a pupil at risk of exclusion, poor learning behaviour includes a lack of effort, a lack of work, failing to complete homework, off task behaviour which interrupts the learning of others and a lack of co-operation.
+Additional to the types of behaviour which place a pupil at risk of exclusion, poor learning behaviour includes a lack of effort, a lack of work, failing to complete homework, off-task behaviour which interrupts the learning of others and a lack of co-operation.
+There may be circumstances when it is appropriate for staff in schools to use reasonable force to safeguard children.
+The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+'Reasonable' in these circumstances means 'using no more force than is needed'.